What great followers know NOT to do 🙅♀️

 Practice tuning into your partner and train your body to move to their rhythm rather than ignoring them and following your own interpretation of the music.

-Because, the truth is, as a follower - you don't know the count for the next move because it's the leader who decides what the next step will be.
+Because, as a follower - you don't know the count for the next move since it's the leader who decides what the next step will be.

-At the basic level, sure a Waltz step is 123 but if you get in the habit of imposing your timing on the leader - you won't be able to follow when they want to change it up and lead a step that's 12&3, 1(23), or 1&2&3.
+At the basic level, sure a Waltz box is 123, but if you get in the habit of imposing your timing on the leader - you won't be able to follow when they want to change it up and lead a step that's 12&3, 1(23), or 1&2&3.

-Practice following your leader's timing now, when the steps are simple, and you'll be a more skilled and responsive follower at the higher levels.
+Practice following your leader's timing now when the steps are simple, so that you'll be a more skilled and responsive follower at the higher levels.

 🚫 Don't Correct Your Partner